Click here for a printable PDF of the Summer Workforce Development and Community Education course book.

 Allied Health Courses

 The following Allied Healthcare courses are held in both Schenectady and Albany.
-Please call the Office of Workforce Development Allied Healthcare at (518) 621-4007, for additional information.
+Please call the Office of Workforce Development Allied Healthcare at 518-595-1101, ext.
+2 for additional information or visit our website: sunysccc.edu/wfdce or e-mail us at HPOG@sunysccc.edu.

 HOME HEALTH AIDE (HHA)

-This training covers material for both Personal Care Assistant (PCA) and Home Health Aide (HHA).
-It provides students with the foundation of working in a home setting and providing care ranging from personal care to the elderly, disabled, and infants, to taking vital signs.
+Home Health Aide (HHA) provides students with the foundation of working in a home setting and providing care ranging from personal care to the elderly, disabled, and infants, to taking vital signs.
 A Home Health Aide (HHA) has a scope of care services wider and more advanced than a PCA.
-Several times a year, we offer this standalone four-week, 75-hour training, with an additional eight hours of clinical rotations in a home care or assisted living setting.
-Labor market analysis projects growing demand and high need in home care professionals in the near future.
-Classes are held at our Albany as well as our Schenectady sites.
+Several times a year, we offer this standalone four-week, 80-hour training, with an additional eight hours of clinical rotations in a home care or assisted living setting.
+Labor market analysis projects growing demand and high need for home care professionals in the near future.
 This course is ideally suited to those wishing to work with residents in their homes.
-Applicants will need to supply required medical information and have no criminal background.
-It is advised to contact our office to obtain additional information and the necessary forms well in advance of the class.

-PERSONAL CARE ASSISTANT UPGRADE TO HOME HEALTH AIDE
+PERSONAL CARE ASSISTANT (PCA) UPGRADE TO HOME HEALTH AIDE (HHA)

 This training is designed for those who already have the PCA certification and wish to acquire additional training to become a certified HHA.
-It is two weeks long and covers the required 35 hours of classroom and clinical lab as well as the eight hours clinical experience in an assisted living facility setting.
+It is two weeks long and covers the required 40 hours of classroom and clinical lab as well as the eight-hour clinical experience in an assisted living facility setting.
 As demand for HHA continues to increase, obtaining the additional certification would give participants the flexibility to work at both levels of care.
-Classes are held at our Albany as well as our Schenectady sites.
-Applicants will need to supply required medical information and have no criminal background.
-It is advised to contact our office to obtain additional information and the necessary forms well in advance of the class.

 PERSONAL CARE ASSISTANT (PCA)